Why Diversity Matters in College Admission

 Myth or fact?
 When considering diverse student applicants, do selective colleges unilaterally bypass more qualified candidates for “minority” candidates?
 This is a myth.

 The fact is that selective universities have a historically high academic benchmark.
 This benchmark includes factors such as a GPA, class rank, SAT/ACT test scores, and unique accomplishments such as discipline-specific awards and distinction.
 Let’s be on the same page and agree that the diverse candidates competing at this level have already reached this academic benchmark.
-These students are on equal par, and often times more competitive than their peers.
+These students are on equal par, and oftentimes more competitive than their peers.
 The fact these students belong to an underrepresented ethnic group simply adds further dimension to their profile.
 So, all things being equal, this distinction may move this candidate out of the “being considered” pile and into the “accepted” pile.

 Myth or fact?
 Are the terms “diversity,” “minority,” “person of color,” and “underrepresented” candidates essentially the same in college admission?
 This is a myth.

 The term, “diversity” is extremely broad and can refer to many things.
 A diverse candidate can be any student (including white students) who brings diversity to a college campus.
 A student’s “diversity” may include anything from age, sexual orientation, race & ethnicity, and gender to socioeconomic status and geographic background.
 This broad term has many implications, however.
 For this reason, many people incorrectly assume “diversity” refers to non-white students.
 Colleges perceive “diversity” according to their unique student body and other factors that shape their campus.
-Therefore, different colleges may have a different perspective and define “diversity” according to their needs.
+Therefore, different colleges may have different perspectives and define “diversity” according to their needs.

 A “minority” candidate is any student who does not belong to the dominant group (typically Caucasian).
 For example, Asian students are not classified as Caucasian, so they can be categorized as both “diverse” and as a “minority” candidate.
 The sociological definition of “minority” focuses on whether or not a person is a member of the established power structure and is not based on numerical representation.
 For example, during Apartheid, black Africans were numerically the majority—yet they held no power.
 Therefore, they were considered “minorities.”